idia640/presentations/week04/PITCHME.md

 Note:

 - Strongest pop-out affects when a single target objects differs in some feature from all other identical.
 Degree of contrast important.
 The more variable the background, the larger the difference.
 Color, orientation, size, motion & stereoscopic depth.
 Less than .1 sec.
+You can see a pop-out during a single fixation.
-- No pop out for 2 more features at the same time.
+- There is no pop-out effect for 2 more features at the same time.
 - Learning does not help much in this (hard-wired) phase.
 - Detection field  (area around center of the fovea) matters - the differences must be close enough together in visual space.